Education

 Educational outreach to the broader community increases the public’s awareness of carnivore conservation issues, including steps that individuals can take themselves to reduce threats to carnivores.
 (In Tasmania, for example, road kill is a significant cause of native carnivore mortality, and reminding drivers to slow down between dusk and dawn can prevent easily avoided devil or quoll deaths.)
 Carnivore Conservancy staff have presented seminars on carnivore conservation to a variety of audiences: primary and secondary schools, university departments, community groups, professional organisations, and academics and practitioners at relevant conferences.

-If you would like someone from The Carnivore Conservancy to deliver a seminar to your organization, feel free to contact us about the possibility.
+If you would like someone from The Carnivore Conservancy to deliver a seminar to your organisation, feel free to contact us about the possibility.
 We spend most of our time in Tasmania, but we do travel interstate and internationally at times, so don’t let geographic distance keep you from inquiring — one of us might be in your area sooner than you think.

 internships

 We offer short-term internships to undergraduate students, recent university graduates and others at the beginning of their career who are seeking hands-on experience in field-based conservation research.
-Several of our past interns have gone on to postgraduate study or paid employment in fields related to wildlife conservation, often inspired by working with us in the field.
+Many of our past interns have gone on to postgraduate study or paid employment in fields related to wildlife conservation, often inspired by working with us in the field.

 For more information, please see our Call for Internship Applicants.